English Literature A Level | Home Education | Oxford Home Schooling

 The A level is assessed by one three-hour exam, one 2.5-hour exam and one piece of NEA (coursework).
 The coursework must be completed independently, although you will still get support from your tutor.

 In order to do the coursework, you will need to be able to follow the rules for authentication.
-They can be found here.
+They can be found in our exams hub.

 Please note that the AS level is a standalone qualification, meaning marks are no longer carried over toward an A level.